dreger/audaciousfox.net/pages/masthead.md

 ## Contact

-Correspondence is cheerfully received at <comments@dreger.me>.
-I do my best respond within a day or so.
+Correspondence is cheerfully received at <comments@dreger.me>, and I do my best respond within a day or so.

 ## Feeds

-Subscribe via [RSS](/feeds/main.xml), [Apple News](https://apple.news/T7mJio790S96lno9kfkfXPA), or follow me on Twitter [@Dreger](https://twitter.com/dreger).
+[RSS](/feeds/main.xml), [Apple News](https://apple.news/T7mJio790S96lno9kfkfXPA), or follow me on Twitter [@Dreger](https://twitter.com/dreger).

-## Software
+## Tools

-I use a variety of software to publish AF.
+I use a variety of tools to publish AF.
 Below are some of my favorites:

+- Words
-- Ulysses
+- Sentences
-- WebKit
+- Paragraphs
-- ReadKit
+- Witty humor
-- OmniFocus
+- Appositive phrases
-- Tweetbot
+- Commas

+Language &amp; heart — that's all you really need.
+No MacBook or mechanical keyboard will make you a better writer.
+These are nice things to have, but never fall into the mistake of believing your writing is dependent on them.
+If you focus too much on the tools, you're bound to blame them eventually.

-## Miscellany
+## Colophon

+This site is hosted on [GitHub pages](https://pages.github.com/), and the domain is registered through [Hover.com](http://hover.com).
+They've both been great, and I highly recommend their services.

-The AF editorial style follows that of the _New York Times Manual of Style_, with several modifications from our own in-house style guide.
+The AF editorial style follows that of the _New York Times Manual of Style_, with several modifications from my own [in-house style guide](/projects/style-guide).

-Waffles are the best breakfast food ever.
+Headlines and copy are set in system fonts that don't suck.

+Three great words: energy, diction, and honesty.

+Have strong opinions, loosely held.

+Waffles for all meals.
 Period.

-This site is hosted on [GitHub pages](https://pages.github.com/), and the domain is registered through [Hover.com](http://hover.com).

-Typography: system fonts that don't suck.

-Audacious Fox is written with energy, diction, and honesty.